glpousse/devpkg/README.md

 *Mehmood, Sultan.
 2022.
 "The Impact of Presidential Appointment of Judges: Montesquieu or the Federalists?"
 American Economic Journal: Applied Economics, 14 (4): 411–45.*

+The original data and code can be found [here](https://www.openicpsr.org/openicpsr/project/148001/version/V1/view).

 The project is pending, and will be updated throughout the term.
 Thanks for your patience!